Raihan4520/Computer-Graphics/README.md

 - Basic object rendering and manipulation
 - Interactive control using keyboard and mouse inputs

-The project was developed using **OpenGL** and C++, and aims to provide an interactive experience for manipulating 3D objects.
+The project was developed using **OpenGL** and C++, and aims to provide an interactive experience for manipulating 2D and 3D objects.

 ## Project Description